odipar/reset/_posts/2022-05-20-introduction.md

 Note that keys are sets themselves, but keys contained by the pairs in a map should not intersect (if they do, they are merged into another key:value pair).

 #### Canonical representation
-I've already said that every value is a Map in Reset, but what about `boolean`, `number` and `string`: are they Maps too?
+I've already said that every value is a map in Reset, but what about `boolean`, `number` and `string`: are they maps too?
-Yes they are, and to understand why, we need to switch over to canonical representation mode.
+Indeed they are, and to understand why, we need to switch over to canonical representation mode.

 Here is a canonical representation of the number set `1|2`:
 ```javascript